robinrodricks/FluentFTP/README.md

 ## Features

 - Full support for [FTP](#ftp-support), FTPS (FTP over SSL) and [FTPS with client certificates](#client-certificates)
-- File and directory listing for [all major server types](#file-listings) (Unix, Windows/IIS, Pure-FTPd, ProFTPD, Vax, VMS, OpenVMS, Tandem, HP NonStop Guardian, IBM OS/400, etc)
+- File and directory listing for [all major server types](#file-listings) (Unix, Windows/IIS, Azure, Pure-FTPd, ProFTPD, Vax, VMS, OpenVMS, Tandem, HP NonStop Guardian, IBM OS/400, etc)
 - Easily upload and download a file from the server
 - Easily read and write file data from the server using standard streams
 - Create, append, read, write, rename and delete files and folders